fluttercommunity/arcgis_map_sdk/README.md

 A package for using arcgis maps with Flutter web.

+## Setup

+1. Clone the repository.
+2. `cd` into the project directory.
+3. Run `./am init` and ensure it completes without errors.

+The project has its own collection of scripts wrapped into one convenient command called `am`.
+Run `./am -h` to explore what the command can do.

 ## Add the package to your app

 In your app's pubspec.yaml dependencies, add: